 It has to be someone we can trust to be knowledgeable and honest– someone who really understands the issues at hand, and someone who’s not afraid to speak their mind freely.
 Someone famous for not mincing words.
 Abby Johnson is proud of her “sharp tongue,” but she’s proven herself to be a racist.
 Someone who can do that without the racism.

 How about someone who has experience running a great pro-life charity?
 Because the Church of God in Christ is a Christian denomination that launched the Family Life Campaign, a network that serves African-American women in crisis pregnancies.
 They’ve taken on this project in response to the disproportionate number of African-American women who get abortions in this country, something Abby Johnson claims to care deeply about.
 But they don’t try to help African-American women in crisis pregnancies by screaming racist things at strangers on Twitter like Abby.
 Instead, they have a network of pregnancy clinics across the country.
-Take a look at what Leslie Monet, their international director, told the Christian Post:
+Take a look at what Leslie Monet, their international director, told the Christian Post:“We recognize that Margaret Sanger, who founded Planned Parenthood, was a deeply racist woman.
+She [advocated] for populations to be decreased because she thought that they were unfit.
+And that includes the African American community.
+Throughout history, Planned Parenthood has sought to fulfill Margaret Sanger’s legacy and aimed for our community.
+And that’s why it is important to the Church of God in Christ.”

 They sound like wonderful people.
 Maybe we could find someone from the Church of God in Christ to take over Abby’s job.